Heel Pain / Plantar Fasciitis

 Because the literature supporting another regenerative treatment, platelet-rich plasma (PRP) injections, remains controversial, it is especially timely to consider amnion injection as an option.
 Recently published randomized and case studies reported improvement in new healthy cell growth with amnion injection.

 Unlike PRP, amnion does not require the patient’s own blood.
 And though they both theoretically deliver a “regenerative punch” to the injured tissues by concentrating growth factors calling into action the body’s own adult stem cells to repair the damage, platelet-derived growth factors are less effective because adult stem cells are already significantly differentiated and unable to regrow into the useful, less-differentiated progenitor cell lines.
-(Progenitor cells are early descendants of embryonic stem cells, and are, in turn, more limited in what they may become than embryonic stem cells.)
+(Progenitor cells are early descendants of embryonic stem cells, and are, in turn, more limited in what they may become than embryonic stem cells.)request an appointment

 Mesenchymal stem cells as progenitor cells